 There are other lessons here as well.
 Rex Bradford of the Mary Ferrell Foundation posted a survey of remaining redactions back in March 2021.
 Bradford supposed that the one redaction still remaining in 104-10001-10008, a cover sheet for a compilation of name traces, was the job title of Lee Wigren, Chief of the Soviet Russia Counterintelligence Research branch (C/SR/CI/R).

 In fact, as the December releases have now shown us, the redacted text was the name “Alexander Brasko”, an officer in SR/CI/R who did most of the work tracing names.
 Bradford’s guess was simply wrong, and his supposition that the redaction here was an attempt to “block release of potentially significant JFK information” is wrong as well.
 (I will leave this note for another day.)

 Another lesson worth noting is how many of the releases are “ancillary info.”
 A name redacted on a routing sheet is ancillary, simply not as important as text from the body of a cable or memo.
 File numbers are even less important, as are the strings of drafters’ and typists’ initials at the bottom of memos.
 Yet this ancillary info is virtually all that’s left redacted in many of these docs.
 Another common redaction: names scribbled on copies by analysts and archivists trying to figure out who was who.
 These are also ancillary: interesting, but secondary in importance.

-There is still information that interests some researchers concealed behind the redactors’ boxes, but it is far, far less than much of the on-line commentary has made it out to be.
+There is still information that interests some researchers concealed behind the redactors’ boxes, but it is far, far less than on-line commentary has made it out to be.